 Use the following resources for additional guidance and examples:

-RefWorks is a software designed to allow you to input, organise, manage, retrieve and format lists of references (bibliographies).
+Bibliographic management software allows you to input, organise, manage, retrieve and format lists of references (bibliographies).

 RefWorks is the bibliographic management software purchased and supported by the University.